Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • green still means something

 An AI tool can get a suite to pass in many ways.
-Some of them are useful.
-Some of them are a form of polite vandalism.
+A few of them are useful.
+The rest weaken the codebase quietly enough that nobody notices until November.

 Without that step, the agent starts bargaining with the suite.